TonyKioko/Pitches/README.md

 # One Minute Pitch
-#### News Highlight app created as an Independent Project on 07/09/2018
+#### One MInute Pitch app created as an Independent Project on 07/09/2018
 #### Author: **Tony Kioko**
 ## Description
-One minute pitch is a python flask web application that allows users to view various pitches posted by others.
+One minute pitch is a web application that allows users to view various pitches posted by others.
 The application helps users to:
-* See various news sources(listed alphabetically) and select the ones they prefer.
-* See all the news articles from that particular news source
-* See the image description and time the news article was posted.
+* See the pitches other people have posted.
-* Click on an article and read it directly from the news source.
+* To vote on the pitch they liked and give it a downvote or upvote.
+* To comment on the different pitches and leave feedback.
+* Submit a pitch in any category.
+* Receive a welcoming email once signed up.
+* Submit a pitch in any category.

 ## Setup/Installation Requirements.
-* Git clone https://github.com/TonyKioko/NewsHighlight or download and unzip the repository from github.
+* Git clone https://github.com/TonyKioko/Pitches or download and unzip the repository from github.
 * Have python3.6 installed in your machine
 * Navigate into cloned file using the termianl.
 * Run python3.6 -m venv --without-pip virtual to create a virtual environment.